 John Aldridge, MIT Lincoln Laboratory

-John Aldridge is the Assistant Leader of the Humanitarian Assistance & Disaster Relief Systems Group at MIT Lincoln Laboratory.
-For nearly seventy years, Lincoln Laboratory has prototyped and deployed innovative technologies and analytical capabilities in support of government and civil society decision-makers around the world; today, John’s team leverages the research and development expertise of the Laboratory’s nearly 4000 staff in support of international and domestic humanitarian assistance, economic and social development, and disaster relief organizations such as USAID, FEMA, NATO, the American Red Cross, and others.
+John Aldridge is Associate Leader of the Humanitarian Assistance and Disaster Relief Systems Group at MIT Lincoln Laboratory.
+His team leverages the research and development expertise of the Laboratory’s nearly 4,000 staff in support of humanitarian assistance, economic and social development, and disaster relief organizations.